 Important COVID-19 Related Update: Eastern Florida State College has resumed on-campus TABE testing with limited, small groups to maintain social distancing and administer tests as safely as possible.
 On-Campus TABE testing is currently available by appointment only, via the RegisterBlast online registration system.
 Seats are open Wednesday and Thursday at the Melbourne Campus Assessment Center and Monday and Tuesday at the Cocoa Campus Assessment Centers.
 Seating is limited and appointments are available at the locations and start times listed below on a first-come, first-serve basis.

-Under EFSC safety protocols, all test candidates must wear a mask or other facial covering the entire time they are inside Campus buildings and throughout all test administrations.
+Under EFSC safety protocols, as of May 19, 2021, masks are optional and not mandatory at EFSC due to new CDC guidance.
 No locker space will be provided, so testers should not bring personal items such as wallets, hats and cell phones to the testing centers.
 Only a photo ID and car keys should be brought to the Assessment Center as all necessary testing supplies are provided.

 Appointments must be made more than 24 hours before the scheduled test session.
-Appointments should be made by phone by calling the Assessment Centers at the numbers listed below or the Call Center at 321-632-1111 #0.
+The TABE test publisher requires 3 months or 30 hours of instruction between TABE retesting attempts.
 In order to make a TABE test appointment, students will need their EFSC ID number, Titans student email, telephone number and the academic program for which they need the TABE test.
 View more details about the RegisterBlast system.

 Melbourne Campus Assessment Center (Melbourne Building 10, Room 218, 321-433-5879)